 Other valve disease

-Pulmonary and tricuspid valves can also be involved, usually along with mitral valve disease.
+Pulmonary valves and tricuspid valves can also be involved, usually along with mitral valve disease.
 Left ventricular failure is rare but post-exertion syncope and angina can appear for the first time in pregnancy, especially during the last trimester.

 The haemodynamic strain associated with pregnancy may mask a pre-existing condition (eg, rheumatic heart disease) or a pregnancy-associated cardiac complication may develop (eg, cardiomyopathy).
 Most patients will present for the first time to obstetricians or GPs, not to cardiologists.
 Early diagnosis is important but can be challenging because symptoms and signs (eg, fatigue, shortness of breath, oedema and systolic ejection murmurs) can mimic the physiological changes of pregnancy.
 A low threshold of referral to a cardiologist should therefore be maintained.